ShHassanin/Flights-visualization/README.md

 - build interactive dashboards with Tableau (explanatory visualization) and use them to discover and communicate insights from data.
 Flights visualization.
 ## First visualization Dashboard:
 As usual, the weather is the most common reason for cancellations and delays of flights.
-According to our cancellation dashboard (the link is cancellation reason | Tableau Public ), From the first visualization which includes at least 10 cancellations, TX (Texas) state had the most cancellation in the USA in 2015.
+According to our cancellation dashboard (the link is https://public.tableau.com/app/profile/sh2157/viz/cancellationreason_16468826132930/cancellationreason?publish=yes
+), From the first visualization which includes at least 10 cancellations, TX (Texas) state had the most cancellation in the USA in 2015.
 And Chicago city of IL state had the most cancellation all over other cities in the USA.
 The weather caused 54% of the cancellation in the USA in 2015.